danomatika/BangYourHead/README.md

 See [Pure Data Start Here](http://puredata.info/docs/StartHere)

-There are also a few books online, see [Pure Data Book About Pd](http://puredata.info/docs/BooksAboutPd)
+There are also a few books online, see [Pure Data Books About Pd](http://puredata.info/docs/BooksAboutPd)

+If you run into specific issues or have general questions, see the [Pure Data FAQ](http://puredata.info/docs/faq)